Target market: Concentrated marketing or niche marketing

-A company may have found their potential niche but are unable to market their product/ service across to the niche.
-This is where merging industry specialist are utilised.
-As one company may have the tools and skills to market to the niche and the other may have the skills to gather all the necessary information required to conduct this marketing.
-According to (Caragher, 2008), niche marketing, if done effectively, can be a very powerful concept.
+In some cases, a company finds a potential niche but is unable to market their product/service to the niche.
+This is where merging industry specialists are utilised.
+One company has the tools and skills to market to the niche, while another has the skills to gather the information required to conduct this marketing.
+According to marketing expert Jean Marie Caragher, niche marketing, if done effectively, can be a very powerful concept.

-Overall, niche marketing is a great marketing strategy for firms, mainly small and medium-sized firms, as it is a specific and straightforward marketing approach.
-Once a firm's niche is identified, a team or marketers can then apply relevant marketing to satisfy that niche's wants and demands.
+Niche marketing is considered a straightforward and specific marketing strategy for firms, particularly small and medium-sized firms.
+Marketers can target a niche and apply relevant marketing to meet that niche's needs.

 Niche marketing also closely interlinks with direct marketing as direct marketing can easily be implemented on niches within target markets for a more effective marketing approach.

 Direct marketing

 Direct marketing is a method which firms are able to market directly to their customers needs and wants, it focuses on consumer spending habits and their potential interests.
 Firms use direct marketing a communication channel to interact and reach out to their existing consumers (Asllani & Halstead, 2015).
 Direct marketing is done by collecting consumer data through various means.
 An example is the internet and social media platforms like Facebook, Twitter and Snapchat.
 Those were a few online methods of which organisations gather their data to know what their consumers like and want allowing organisations to cater to what their target markets wants and their interest (Lund & Marinova, 2014).
 This method of marketing is becoming increasingly popular as the data allows organisations to come up with more effective promotional strategies and come up with better customize promotional offers that are more accurate to what the customers like, it will also allows organisations to uses their resources more effectively and efficiently and improve customer management relationships.
 An important tool that organisations use in direct marketing is the RFM model (recency-frequency-monetary value) (Asllani & Halstead, 2015).
-Despite all the benefits this method can bring, it can be extremely costly which means organisation with low budget constraints would have trouble using this method of marketing..
+Despite all the benefits this method can bring, it can be extremely costly which means organisation with low budget constraints would have trouble using this method of marketing.